Comparative and evolutionary psychology

 Discover our areas of expertise

-We're looking at the intersection between psychology and the law, to help law enforcement agencies develop methods to gather information about criminal activity.
+In the International Centre for Research in Forensic Psychology, we're looking at the intersection between psychology and the law, to help law enforcement agencies develop methods to gather information about criminal activity.

-We're studying psychological phenomena in relation to the context and situation in which it emerges.
+In the Centre for Situated Action and Communication, we're studying psychological phenomena in relation to the context and situation in which it emerges.